Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

 I have been poised the general question of can I speed up eigenpair finding in the sparse case.
 I have narrowed this search to the problem in what I believe to be referred to the asymptotic sparse diagonalizable case.

+### Previously existing methods:
+Somehow I forgot or lost track of pre-existing methods in the middle of writing this algorithm.
+Mainly things better than the power method for sparse applications.

 ### Why Diagonalizable
 Diagonalizable matricies are dense in the Complex field.
 I doubt the algorithms are precise enough without this assumption.